Resource use

 Water

-Virginia Commonwealth University has instituted a variety of water conservation technologies to reduce water usage on both campuses.
-It has also implemented efforts to conserve and protect water quality in the local bodies of water such as the James River that ultimately flows into the Chesapeake Bay.
-Continue reading to learn about some of the water conservation technologies and efforts.
+VCU has implemented a variety of water conservation technologies to reduce water usage on both campuses and efforts to conserve and protect water quality in the local bodies of water such as the James River that ultimately flows into the Chesapeake Bay.

 VCU Rice Rivers Center